 |Florida CPA Exam Requirements – Overview|

 |Educational Hours Required for Exam||120 Semester Hours|

 |Educational Hours Required for Licensure||150 Semester Hours|

 The Certified Public Accountant certification is one of the most prestigious professional certifications available.
 It indicates that the accountant has satisfied a demanding set of educational, professional, and ethical standards.
 In addition, candidates must pass the rigorous CPA exam in order to earn the distinction of this credential.
 Before candidates can sit for the exam, they must satisfy their Florida CPA Exam requirements and qualifications.
 Each state has its own set of eligibility requirements for the CPA exam, which should not be confused with licensing requirements.
 Below we will be discussing the requirements for the state of Florida.
-Unlike many other

-states, Florida CPA exam requirements does not include criteria for a candidate’s state residency or age to sit for the exam.
+Unlike many other states, Florida CPA exam requirements does not include criteria for a candidate’s state residency or age to sit for the exam.
 Florida also does not conduct background checks.
 However, prospective CPA exam candidates must provide transcripts showing that they have earned 120 semester hours or 160 quarter hours of education from an accredited institution, which should include specific accounting and business courses as follows:

 - 24 semester or 36 quarter hours in accounting education at the upper division level which shall include coverage of auditing, cost and managerial accounting, financial accounting, accounting information systems, and taxation.

 - 24 semester or 36 quarter hours in general business education, including the equivalent of 6 semester or 8 quarter hours in business law courses which include coverage of the uniform commercial code, contracts and torts.
 Additional accounting course credits can be used to satisfy the remainder of the general business education requirements.

 CPA Exam Fees

+$50 for the initial application.
 Candidates can take one or more sections of the exam at a time and must pay the following fees to CPA Examination Services at the time of application:

-- Auditing and Attestation (AUD): $195.35
+- Auditing and Attestation (AUD): $224.99

-- Business Environment and Concepts (BEC): $176.25
+- Business Environment and Concepts (BEC): $224.99

-- Financial Accounting and Reporting (FAR): $195.35
+- Financial Accounting and Reporting (FAR): $224.99

-- Regulation (REG): $176.25
+- Regulation (REG): $224.99

-Upon completing each section of the exam, candidates can obtain their scores online once NASBA has released the information.
+Upon completing each section of the exam, candidates can obtain their scores online after NASBA has released the information.
 They can also elect to have exam scores mailed to them.